 Using them to share what I’ve noticed about the wonders and beauty of God’s creation and what we’re learning about them, suggesting that paying attention to this marvelous universe is a good idea.
 And that paying attention to what God’s been saying is, too.

 I’m not Samuel.
-But I’m someone with talents, and I’m afraid to use them. 😉
+But I’m someone with talents, and I’m not afraid to use them. 😉

 Stuff that’s not entirely unrelated: